Leeds Rhinos launch women's rugby league team

-LEEDS RHINOS are launching a team to play in the Women’s Super League from 2018.
+LEEDS Rhinos are launching their first ever women's team who will bid to compete in the Women's Super League in 2018.

-Leeds Rhinos Women also plan to form an under-19s side to keep more young girls, who often drop off at the 16-plus mark, engaged in rugby league.
+The Leeds Rhinos Women will also be aiming to add an Under-19s side to the programme to keep more girls engaged in rugby league.

-Chief executive Gary Hetherington said: “Leeds Rhinos are totally committed to supporting the growth of rugby league among women and girls and it’s so good to see so many currently playing the and we hope the creation of a potential new Super League team will encourage even more to play.”
+Gary Hetherington, Leeds Rhinos chief executive said: “Leeds Rhinos are totally committed to supporting the growth of rugby league amongst women and girls and it’s so good to see so many currently playing the and we hope the creation of a potential new Super League team will encourage even more to play.”

 Lois Forsell, Leeds Rhinos Foundation’s women and girls development officer, who is a current England international, will be heading up the Leeds Rhinos Women’s team as programme co-ordinator and thinks the venture is something that will benefit the city of Leeds.

-The dates are: Leeds Rhinos Women’s fans’ taster session, Headingley Carnegie Stadium, Monday October 2, 6.30-8pm; Leeds Rhinos Women’s Under-16-19s try out, Sports Park Weetwood, Tuesday October 10 and Leeds Rhinos Women open access try 0ut, Sports Park, Weetwood, Tuesday October 17 6.30pm-8.30pm.
+The dates are: Leeds Rhinos Women’s Fans Taster Session, Headingley Carnegie Stadium on Monday 2nd October 2017 6.30pm to 8pm.
+Leeds Rhinos Women’s Under-16-19s Try Out, Sports Park Weetwood on Tuesday October 10 2017 6.30pm to 8.30pm and Leeds Rhinos Women Open Access Try Out, Sports Park Weetwood on Tuesday October 2017 6.30pm to 8.30pm.